CVHub520/X-AnyLabeling/docs/en/user_guide.md

 * Labels set via the config file are saved permanently and remain after restarting the software — ideal for fixed, long-term label sets.
 * Labels uploaded via the interface are temporary and reset after restarting — useful when frequently switching between different label sets.

+### 7.4 Auto-Switch to Edit Mode

+To streamline the annotation workflow, you can configure the application to automatically switch to **Edit Mode** immediately after a shape is created.
+This is useful if you frequently need to adjust a shape right after drawing it.
+This behavior is controlled by the `auto_switch_to_edit_mode` setting in the `.xanylabelingrc` file.

+- Set to `true` to enable automatic switching to Edit Mode.
+- Set to `false` (the default) to remain in Drawing Mode, which allows for the continuous creation of multiple shapes.

+### 7.5 Hover Auto-Highlight

+For quicker selection of shapes, you can enable **Hover Auto-Highlight**.
+When this feature is active, simply moving your mouse cursor over a shape will highlight it, making it clear which shape will be selected if you click.
+This is controlled by the `auto_highlight_shape` setting in the `.xanylabelingrc` file.

+- Set to `true` to highlight shapes on hover.
+- Set to `false` (the default) to only highlight shapes upon clicking them.

+*Note: When working on multi-label classification tasks with a custom attributes file loaded, this setting is automatically disabled to prevent accidentally changing the active shape while interacting with the attributes panel.*

 ### 7.6 Shape Appearance

 Customize the default appearance of shapes (colors during drawing/selection, point size, line width) by editing the `shape:` section in the `.xanylabelingrc` file: